yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 Step 1 Specify

 The first step (Specify) involves specifying the initial requirement and eliciting enough information about it to specify a number of attributes.
-At first step, there are four attributes: Description, Reason/Benefit/Rationale, Restrictions/Risks and Title.
-In this step, the requirements will be
+At first step, I present three attributes: Description, Reason/Benefit/Rationale, and Restrictions/Risks to specify the original requirements.

 | ----- | Description | Reason/Benefit/Rationale| Restrictions/Risks |
 | :-------------: | :-------------: | :-------------: |:-------------: |